learn-static/foundations-1-html/2-example.md

 ## More

 This example walked through basic HTML elements.
-However, they are currently unstyled!
+The next steps are to add CSS to control the presentation style and JS to provide interactive functionality.
-Next step is to control the presentation using CSS.
+Check the [complete web page example](3-complete.md) in the next lesson to see how it comes together.